BigInt numbers represent integers of arbitrary length. They are sometimes needed because a regular integer number can’t safely exceed

 There are two ways to do so:

 For example, to round the number to the 2nd digit after the decimal, we can multiply the number by

 100, call the rounding function and then divide it back.

 ndigits after the point and returns a string representation of the result.

 toFixedis a string.
-If the decimal part is shorter than required, zeroes are appended to its end:
+If the decimal part is shorter than required, zeroes are appended to the end:

 We can convert it to a number using the unary plus or a

-Internally, a number is represented in 64-bit format IEEE-754.
-So, there are exactly 64 bits to store a number: 52 of them are used to store the digits, 11 of them store the position of the decimal point (they are zero for integer numbers) and 1 bit for the sign.
+Internally, a number is represented in 64-bit format IEEE-754, so there are exactly 64 bits to store a number: 52 of them are used to store the digits, 11 of them store the position of the decimal point, and 1 bit is for the sign.

-But what may be a little bit more obvious, but happens much often is the loss of precision.
+What may be a little less obvious, but happens quite often, is the loss of precision.